112 Dreahook Road Readington Township

 Two stairways, one from the living room and one from the dining room, lead to two separate areas on the second floor: the master suite and a fourth bedroom.
 The second floor is covered with oatmeal-colored carpet and skylights throughout bringing in abundant sunlight.
 The master suite has high ceilings, recessed lighting, a large walk-in closet, dormer closet space, and south-facing windows.
 The updated master bath has a frameless glass walk-in shower with oversized rain showerhead, Jacuzzi tub, double vanity, porcelain tile on walls and floor, and a skylight.
 The fourth bedroom, occupying the gable end of the house, has two rear-facing skylights, a spacious walk-in closet and a dedicated stairway with a sisal runner leading back to the ground floor.

 The mechanical workings of this custom home are found in the partial basement, which has ample headroom, lots of storage space, a 275-gallon oil tank, and a utility door leading out to the backyard.
-Heat is supplied to multiple zones by an oil-fired, forced hot air furnace and central air conditioning is delivered through the same ductwork.
+Heat is supplied by an oil-fired, forced hot air furnace and central air conditioning is delivered through the same ductwork.
 Wireless home security, telecommunications including cable and DSL connections, transfer switch for a portable TroyBilt generator (included), and a deep water well are all controlled from this area as well.
 There is an 80 gallon hot water heater, water softener, and a 4-bedroom septic system.

 Exiting from the family room through the French doors brings you to the extraordinary patio constructed from large Pennsylvania bluestone slabs and large boulders transported from nearby Schooley’s Mountain.
 This outdoor living area offers options for seating, relaxation, and dining on three separate levels, tastefully illuminated by low-voltage lighting.
 Built directly into the landscape, it features a waterfall and koi pond that are surrounded by naturalized perennial gardens.